ykskb/phrag/README.md

 # Sapid

-REST APIs from DB Schema
+GraphQL / REST APIs from DB Schema Data

-Sapid constructs REST API endpoints from DB schema at app initialization time, leveraging [Integrant](https://github.com/weavejester/integrant).
+Sapid constructs GraphQL and/or REST API endpoints from DB schema data.

 #### Features:

-* Auto-configures REST routes & [ring](https://github.com/ring-clojure/ring) handlers from a single line for [reitit](https://github.com/metosin/reitit), [bidi](https://github.com/juxt/bidi) and [Duct](https://github.com/duct-framework/duct)-[Ataraxy](https://github.com/weavejester/ataraxy).
+* Auto-configures GraphQL/REST routes, [ring](https://github.com/ring-clojure/ring) handlers, and database layer from a single line for [reitit](https://github.com/metosin/reitit), [bidi](https://github.com/juxt/bidi) and [Duct](https://github.com/duct-framework/duct)-[Ataraxy](https://github.com/weavejester/ataraxy).

 * Supports APIs for `one-to-one`, `one-to-many` and `many-to-many` relationships as well as `root` entities.

-* DB schema can be retrieved from a running DB or specified with a config map.
+* DB schema data can be retrieved from a running DB or specified with a config map.

-* Swagger UI, query [filters](#filters), sorting and pagination come out of the box.
+* GraphiQL, Swagger UI, query [filters](#rest-api-filters), [sorting](#rest-api-sorting) and [pagination](#rest-api-pagination) for REST APIs come out of the box.

 #### Notes: